 By shifting the risk mechanism from individual consumer scoring to institutional salary deduction, NextPay structurally operates with bank-grade security.

 NextPay models a conservative 5% employer settlement failure rate, anticipating a 40% loss-given-default (LGD) on those failures.
 To protect the warehouse facility, NextPay retains a Reserve Fund out of operating earnings equal to 120% of expected losses (a 1.2x structural buffer).
+In Y5, this equates to a SAR 121M reserve.

 | Stress Case Scenario | Default Rate | Y3 Adjusted Net Income | Assessment |